-North and West Melbourne Precinct is of historical significance, as a predominantly Victorian-era precinct associated with the nineteenth century growth of Melbourne to its north and west.
-As early as 1852, streets in the centre of the precinct, and north of Victoria Street, were laid down in a rigorous grid.
+The North and West Melbourne Precinct is of historical significance, as a predominantly Victorian-era precinct associated with the nineteenth century growth of Melbourne to the north and west of the city and for its ability to demonstrate that period of development.
+The surviving layout and building stock are important for their ability to reflect on particular aspects of this history.
+As early as 1852, streets in the centre of the precinct, and north of Victoria Street, were laid down in a rigorous grid and this pattern remains.
 Early development of the 1850s and 1860s also reflects local involvement in servicing the goldfields traffic and migration of people from Melbourne to the gold rush centres to the north-west.
 Hotham Hill, in the north of the precinct, was a notable development from the 1860s, its elevated position attracting grander residential development.
 West Melbourne also developed its own identity in the nineteenth century, being an early residential suburb with mixed housing types, which was later largely transformed including through the expansion of industry and manufacturing.
 Major roads and streets which traverse or border the precinct, including Victoria, Peel and Elizabeth streets, and Flemington Road, were historically important early Melbourne thoroughfares and boulevards.
-Flemington Road was envisioned by Robert Hoddle as major route out of Melbourne, its status confirmed in the Roads Act of 1853.
-The working class history of the precinct is particularly significant, demonstrated in the characteristically modest dwellings and historic mixed use development, including the proximity of houses to commercial, manufacturing and industrial buildings, historic corner shops and hotels, and churches and schools.
+Flemington Road in particular was an early route out of Melbourne, its status confirmed in the Roads Act of 1853.
+(Criterion A)

+The working-class history of the precinct is particularly significant, and is demonstrated in the characteristically modest dwellings and historically diverse development, including the proximity of houses to commercial, manufacturing and industrial buildings, nineteenth century corner shops and hotels, and churches and schools.
 The Catholic Church was a particularly prominent local denomination.
 Residents of the precinct were employed in some of Melbourne’s most important nineteenth and early twentieth century industries, located close to the precinct, including markets, abattoirs, railways and the port at Victoria Dock.
 Residents were also politically active, forming various associations in the nineteenth and early twentieth centuries, and being prominent in the women’s suffrage and World War I anti-conscription movements.
+Welfare and community groups also established a strong presence in the suburb, providing services to the unemployed, women and children.
+(Criterion A)

-North and West Melbourne Precinct is of social significance.
-Residents value its historic streetscapes, its ‘walkability’, and its notable commercial development and village character centred on Errol, Victoria and Queensberry streets.
-Proximity to the nearby Victoria Market, Arden Street Oval and the city, is also highly valued.
+The North and West Melbourne Precinct is of social significance.
+Residents value the early character of its streetscapes, its ‘walkability’, and its notable commercial development and village character centred on Errol, Victoria and Queensberry streets.
+Proximity to the nearby Queen Victoria Market, Arden Street Oval and the city, is also highly valued.
+Places such as churches, pubs, schools and other places of gathering are also valued by the community.
+(Criterion G)